SillyTavern/SillyTavern-Docs/Usage/Core Concepts/CFG.md

 ### Supported Backend APIs

-Currently the supported backends are oobabooga's textgen WebUI and NovelAI.
-NovelAI has their own documentation for CFG that you can read [here](https://docs.novelai.net/text/cfg.html)
+Currently, the supported backends are oobabooga's textgen WebUI, NovelAI, and TabbyAPI.
+NovelAI has its own documentation for CFG that you can read [here](https://docs.novelai.net/text/cfg.html)

 WARNING: CFG increases vram usage due to ingesting more than 1 prompt!
 If your GPU memory runs out while generating a prompt with CFG on, consider reducing your context size, using a lesser parameter model, or turning off CFG entirely.